TotalMiner/totalminer.github.io/lua/functions/inventory/move_inventory_from.md

 ## Parameters

-- `x:` The x component of the position of the block.
+- `x`: The x component of the position of the block.
-- `y:` The y component of the position of the block.
+- `y`: The y component of the position of the block.
-- `z:` The z component of the position of the block.
+- `z`: The z component of the position of the block.
-- `item_id:` The item_id to move.
+- `item_id`: The item_id to move.
 If omitted, all items will be moved
-- `qty:` The quantity of the item to move.
+- `qty`: The quantity of the item to move.
 If omitted, all of the item will be moved

 ___